Gluten Screen

 More from Gluten Screen

 Important.
 This page is informational.
 Drug labels can change without notice; a manufacturer attestation is point-in-time, not a warranty.
 If you have celiac disease and your pharmacy switches manufacturers, re-screen the new label before taking the dispensed product.
-For a definitive answer, call the manufacturer's medical-information line with the NDC code from your prescription bottle.
+For a definitive answer, call the manufacturer's medical-information line with the NDC code from your prescription bottle — or take our printable pharmacist card to the counter, which asks the three questions a pharmacist can actually answer.